Danialgharaie/DSSP-Pre/README.md

 ## Notes

 - It’s recommended to keep a backup of your original PDB file before running the tool, as it overwrites the input file.
-- Adjust compilation flags in the `Makefile` if you need different optimization settings or broader compatibility.
+- Adjust compilation flags in the `makefile` if you need different optimization settings or broader compatibility.